First an analogy to help understand why dealing with criticism as an author is important:

 And remember, even those lucky few will not be gripping a copy of their bestseller on their deathbeds.

 Don’t forget what really matters: who you really are, and who really values you.
 Your book is unlikely to clarify or solidify any of the most important things in life.
-It’s up to you to not forget your purpose in writing your book, in choosing to get it published, and in taking whatever seems like the next best step for you.
+It’s up to you to not forget your purpose in writing your book, in getting it published, and in taking whatever seems like the next best step for you.

 Just like having a baby will always change your life, in some ways for the better, and in some ways that make you wonder why you ever could have thought it was a good idea, publishing a book will change your life.
 It’s up to you to make sure you learn how to take the bad with the good, turn criticism into motivation, and keep it all in perspective.